shakes76/PatternAnalysis-2024/recognition/VQVAE_47323254/README.md

 ```

 # Example Output
 Here is the result of running training with `example_train_config.yaml`.
 This downscales the original image by 4.
-The model is trained through 30 epochs and data are augmented with several transformations.
+This is the result of a model that is trained through 30 epochs and data are augmented with several transformations.

 ## Training
 - Configuration file used for training